PaulArthurAstier/Allocators/Allocator.md

 ### Memory Mapping Implementaion

 In our case, we will be using two different implementations, `sbrk()` & `nmap()`.
-The sole reason in doing so is for the purpose of being able to expand on the research topic, implementing a custom allocator, by being able to compare the performance through a series of benchmark tests.
-Both mechanisms use different system calls for memory allocation, thus meaning they embody different characteristics.
-Starting with `sbrk()`, we will break down the distinct characteristics in an indepth manner.
+The sole reason in doing so is for the purpose of being able to expand on our research topic, implementing a custom allocator, by also comparing the performance through a series of benchmark tests.
+Both mechanisms use different system calls for memory allocation, thus meaning they embody different characteristics.We will break down the mechanism and characterstics, starting with `sbrk()`

-#### Sbrk():
+#### sbrk():

-- The `sbrk()` mechanism puppeteers
+- The `sbrk()` mechanism puppeteers the program break.
+Essentially, this is what allows the heap to be expanded and contracted.

 ![alt text](image.png)Figure 1.
 Virtual memory layout\_

+- Calling `sbrk()` with a postive argument increases the data segement size, internally adding more contiguous memory to the heap.

+- While calling `sbrk()` with a negative argument decreases the data segement size.

+##### Characterstics:

+- Simple Management - The heap grows linearly, simplifying the management system.
+Although, deallocation of memory with `sbrk()` is actually more complex as it invloves custom logic within the allocator itself.

+- Contiguous Memory - Beneficial for performance when dealing with sequential access patterns.

+- Portability - `sbrk()` caters for Unix.

+- Fragmentation Potentiality - Even though `sbrk()` abides by contiguous memory, constant allocation and deallocation of varying sizes can lead to external fragmentation.
+There is in fact sufficient memory in total but not in a individual contiguous block.

+#### `mmap():`

+- The `mmap()` system call creates a new mapping in virtual address space of a specific process.

+- `mmap()` maps files or devices into memory.
+This type of memory mapping is assocaited with a file on disk and is known as _file-backed_.

+- Furthermore, `mmap()` can handle none file backed mapping.
+This is known as _anonymous_ mapping.
+A new region of virtual memory, private to the process, is created.

 ## Basic Memory Management